GoldenShadowGS/BmpToVizzy/README.md

 Download the file from this github named BmpToVizzy.py.
 You can read this file in a regular text editor.

-To run this program, open a cmd prompt in the directory where BmpToVizzy.py is located and type (without the quotes)
+To run this program, open a cmd prompt in the directory where BmpToVizzy.py is located and type (without the quotes) You can change the image.bmp to whatever your image is named. but it must be a 24bit color bitmap (bmp)

 "python BmpToVizzy.py image.bmp"